RIT Compliance Policy and Code of Ethical Conduct

 - Keep apprised of emerging compliance issues and share best practices.

-The Chief Risk and Compliance Officer will not assume the duties of the various substantive compliance areas, and all ongoing compliance activities will continue in their existing reporting structures.
+The Assistant Vice President, Compliance & Ethics, will not assume the duties of the various substantive compliance areas, and all ongoing compliance activities will continue in their existing reporting structures.
 Rather, the role will be to coordinate and monitor these efforts and assess university-wide performance.

 The Compliance Calendar is an online resource that sets forth the schedule of compliance chores and regulatory deadlines for the Institute, and is intended to aid in the orderly administration of compliance reporting regulations.

 The integrity of RIT’s research, teaching and learning, outreach and public service activities is paramount.
 While the university encourages its faculty and staff to engage in relationships with business entities to further RIT’s mission, inherent in these relationships is the potential for professional judgment to be influenced by the existence of such relationships.

 RIT is committed to ensuring that relationships between its faculty and staff and business entities are transparent, grounded in objectivity, and do not improperly influence any individuals’ professional judgment, the exercise of university responsibilities, or the performance of university-related activities.
 Thus, RIT has adopted a comprehensive Individual Conflict of Interest and Commitment (ICIC) policy that requires employees to disclose any potential, real, or perceived conflict.

 RIT is conscious of the fact that it is of utmost importance to the university, its students and faculty to be able to provide education and research for the public good.
 However, export regulators have placed the responsibility on the university to understand and comply with export controls.
 RIT is committed to maintaining the public trust in its compliance with the laws and regulations that govern its conduct of research and scholarly activities, including those governing the export and import of physical/tangible items, information, and software.